 If the device is the similar to moisture density gauges found online, then it may be using a neutron source in addition to a gamma source.
 An un-shielded neutron source is more dangerous as neutrons activate elements in the environment and can penetrate quite far.
 If something is activated with neutrons, it will remain radioactive for a period even after you move the source to another location.
 A sealed gamma source doesn’t leave any residual radioactivity unless its enclosure is leaking.
 The sources are encapsulated in stainless steel, so the chances of accidental leakage are small.
 Of course, all bets are off if this has fallen into the hands of someone who is determined to do harm with the nuclear source and it continues to present a threat to anyone who unwittingly dismantles the device.

-The Philippine Nuclear Research Institute (PNRI) on Tuesday warned about the health risks of a piece equipment stolen from a construction company in Norzagaray, Bulacan in July.
+There was an earlier incident of radioactive material missing in the Philippines.
+The Philippine Nuclear Research Institute (PNRI) on Tuesday warned about the health risks from similar equipment stolen from a construction company in Norzagaray, Bulacan in July.

 Nuclear material in devices like these performs a valuable job, and these tools are not going away.
 What is needed is much stricter security around equipment like this and constant radiation monitoring to track and find any devices that do go missing.

-This is just the latest in a series of incidents of missing radioactive material including:
+This report of radioactive material missing in the Philippines is just the latest in a series of incidents of missing radioactive material including: